mouseless/baked/docs/architecture/feature.md

 A layer might provide the same object in different configurators.
-For example, `WebApplication` implements `IApplicationBuilder` and `IEndpointRouteBuilder`, but `WebLayer` provides them in two separate configuration targets.
+For example, `WebApplication` implements `IApplicationBuilder` and `IEndpointRouteBuilder`, but `HttpServerLayer` provides them in two separate configuration targets.

 > :warning:
 >